 Technically, it is possible to appeal OFAC’s decision regarding a specific license application because it is considered a final agency action.
 For example, if the agency denies the application, someone can appeal it in federal court or they can revise and refile their license application if they have new information for OFAC to consider.
 If they proceed with an action in federal court, the chance of success is incredibly low because the courts afford OFAC with extreme deference regarding its decisions.
 As such, it is usually best practice to present their arguments to OFAC directly in the application and to cooperate with the agency as it makes its decision.
 Appeals can be filed in US District Court in DC or in any other US District Court where the venue is proper.

 Dealing With a Lack of a Response from OFAC

+While there is no guarantee or exact science to determining how long the entire process might take, from prior experience, it takes between four and six months for OFAC to rule on simpler transactions.
+License applications covering more complex transactions can take up to a year or longer for them to process.
 If OFAC has failed to respond to someone’s application, they can call OFAC and speak with an information specialist who can inform them of the status of their application.
 The specialist may also put them in contact with the licensing officer assigned to their application.
-It is important to remember that OFAC can be busy.
-The agency deals with a lot of important national security and foreign policy matters, and their specific application may not be addressed right away.

-Someone with experience in OFAC sanctions can analyze the policy implications of a requested transaction.
-It is helpful to be able to identify for OFAC why the specific transaction you want to undertake is consistent with US policy and does not harm US policy.
+Someone with experience in applying for a specific license with OFAC can analyze the policy implications of a requested transaction.
+It is helpful to be able to identify for OFAC why the specific transaction you want to undertake is consistent with US policy and does not harm it.
 Doing this will hopefully improve the chances of having your license granted.
-Contact an OFAC lawyer today to discuss your case further.
+If you require assistance in applying for a specific license with OFAC, contact a professional attorney today to discuss your case.